White House Rose Garden: Official and informal use

 Beginning with the establishment of the garden in the early twentieth century, the Rose Garden has been used for events.
 President Wilson met there with the press for informal questions.
 President Herbert Hoover began a tradition of welcoming and being photographed with prominent citizens there.
 Calvin Coolidge used the garden for making public announcements about policy and staffing decisions.
 President John F. Kennedy welcomed Project Mercury astronauts in the garden.
 Many presidential news conferences take place in the garden, as well as occasional White House dinners and ceremonies.
-The marriage of President Richard Nixon's daughter Tricia to Edward F. Cox took place in the Rose Garden in 1971.
-In recent years, joint news conferences with the president and a visiting head of state have been held in the Rose Garden.
+Joint news conferences with the president and a visiting head of state have been held in the Rose Garden.
+The wedding of President Richard Nixon's daughter Tricia to Edward F. Cox took place in the Rose Garden in 1971.
 On July 25, 1994, a declaration of peace between Israel and Jordan was signed in the Rose Garden.
 Presidents frequently host American Olympic and major league athletes in the Rose Garden after winning in their respective sport.
 George W. Bush welcomed the Stanley Cup champion Carolina Hurricanes to the Rose Garden after their victory in 2006.
 In August 2020, First Lady Melania Trump gave a speech for the second night of the 2020 Republican National Convention in the Rose Garden before an audience of 70 people.
 Although the Rose Garden is used frequently to greet distinguished visitors and for special ceremonies and public statements, the contemplative setting is often a very personal and private place for the president.

 On September 26, 2020, President Donald Trump announced his Supreme Court nomination of Amy Coney Barrett in a ceremony in the Rose Garden before an audience of top Washington officials, other dignitaries, and family members.
-Following the event, several attendees tested positive for coronavirus disease 2019, including Trump himself.
+Following the event, several attendees tested positive for COVID-19, including Trump himself.

 Rose Garden strategy

-The phrase "Rose Garden strategy" (such as a re-election strategy) refers to staying inside or on the grounds of the White House as opposed to traveling throughout the country.
+The phrase "Rose Garden strategy" refers to staying inside or on the grounds of the White House, as opposed to traveling throughout the country.
 For example, Jimmy Carter's initial efforts to end the Iran hostage crisis (1979–1981) were a Rose Garden strategy because he mostly held discussions with his close advisers in the White House rather than traveling to elicit public support.
-Four years earlier Carter had accused then-President Gerald Ford of the same thing, saying Ford was using White House actions to garner free publicity while challenger Carter had to struggle for press coverage.
+Four years earlier, Carter had accused Gerald Ford of the same strategy and said that President Ford was using White House actions to garner free publicity while as challenger, Carter had to struggle for press coverage.